 As a general rule, type I and II are managed with conservative treatment and type IV, V, VI require surgery.

-Treatment of type III injury is controversial and can be managed both surgically and conservatively.
+Type III can be managed both surgically and conservatively.

 The occupation of the patient affects the choice of treatment.
 Surgical treatment can be considered for persons who have a high level of activity of upper limbs such as soldiers, athletes or heavy laborers.

-Acromioclavicular injuries requiring open reduction and internal fixation should be repaired within 2 weeks of the time of injury.
+- Injuries requiring open reduction and internal fixation should be repaired within 2 weeks of injury.

-Standard surgical treatment is a reconstruction of the torn coracoclavicular ligaments with either local tissue or an allograft.
+- Standard surgical treatment is a reconstruction of the torn coracoclavicular ligaments

-For repair of type III-VI injuries open reduction and stabilization of the dislocation with repair of the usually torn deltotrapezial fascia and debridement of the acromioclavicular articulation has also been described.
+- For type III-VI injuries open reduction and stabilization of the dislocation with the repair of deltotrapezial fascia has also been described.

 The presence of infection is a contraindication to repair.